percona/pmm/source/conf-mongodb.rst

 .. _pmm.qan-mongodb.conf.essential-permission.setting-up:

-Setting Up the Essential Permissions
+Setting Up the Required Permissions
 ================================================================================

 For |opt.mongodb-metrics| and |opt.mongodb-queries| monitoring services to be